 Employees identified as hazardous waste workers as defined by OSHA (29 CFR 1910.120) require medical surveillance examinations prior to beginning duties, annually, and at the termination of hazardous waste duties (if they have not had such an examination within a year).
-This includes (a) employees who are or who may be exposed to hazardous substances at or above established permissible exposure limits, without regard to respirator use, for 30 or more days per year; and (c) all HAZMAT employees.
+This includes (a) employees who are or who may be exposed to hazardous substances at or above established permissible exposure limits, without regard to respirator use, for 30 or more days per year; (b) those who wear a respirator for 30 or more days per year; and (c) all HAZMAT employees.
 In addition, employees who must use a respirator in their job or are required to take training to use a respirator to perform their duties under this plan must be medically evaluated for respirator use at least annually.